Garmin Fitness Trackers Review

 The Vivosmart 3 connects to your technology via Bluetooth.
 It will vibrate every time you get a message.
 You can also receive email notifications, Facebook notifications, and calendar notifications.
 On the menu bar there is a stopwatch, and sleep mode.
 However, unlike FitBit, you do not have an auto sleep mode.
 You have to manually input when you are going to sleep.

 The Vivosmart 3 is water resistant up to 50 meters.
 There is also a heart rate monitor on this new version of the device.
 There is also only one alarm on this device.

 - Difficult to see screen in the sun

-The Garmin Vivofit is a fitness wrist band with a transflective display.
+The Garmin Vivofit2 is a fitness wrist band with a transflective display.
 It comes with a one year battery life.
-The Vivofit will track your steps, your calories burned, distance traveled, as well as sleep tracking.
+The Vivofit2 will track your steps, your calories burned, distance traveled, as well as sleep tracking.
 The device has a red time to move bar on the display, but it does not signal inactivity.
 So unless you are looking at the display you will not be compelled to action.

 - Transflective display

 The hub of all of the Garmin activity monitors is, of course, the app that translates and interprets your activity data.
 The Garmin Connect app has gone through some major upgrades in recent times and is now right up there with the best.
 The home screen will display your steps and sleep time prominently, allowing you to see your day at a glance.
 Below that you can also see your active calories for that day, any activity your recorded for that day, your calorie deficit or surplus and how many calories you consumed in the day.

 When you go deeper into your sleep analysis you can see how did compared to your goal, how long you were in deep sleep, light sleep and how long you were awake.
 You can also see a graph of your sleep.